JonathanWenger/my_website/content/publication/preconditioning_gps/index.md

 publication: ""
 publication_short: ""

-abstract: "Gaussian processes remain popular as a flexible and expressive model class, but the computational cost of kernel hyperparameter optimization stands as a major limiting factor to their scaling and broader adoption.
-Recent work has made great strides combining stochastic estimation with iterative numerical techniques, essentially boiling down GP inference to the cost of (many) matrix-vector multiplies.
-Preconditioning -- a highly effective step for any iterative method involving matrix-vector multiplication -- can be used to accelerate convergence and thus reduce bias in hyperparameter optimization.
-Here, we prove that preconditioning has an additional benefit that has been previously unexplored.
-It not only reduces the bias of the $\\log$-marginal likelihood estimator and its derivatives, but it also simultaneously can reduce variance at essentially negligible cost.
-We leverage this result to derive sample-efficient algorithms for GP hyperparameter optimization requiring as few as $\\mathcal{O}(\\log(\\varepsilon^{-1}))$ instead of $\\mathcal{O}(\\varepsilon^{-2})$ samples to achieve error $\\varepsilon$.
-Our theoretical results enable provably efficient and scalable optimization of kernel hyperparameters, which we validate empirically on a set of large-scale benchmark problems.
-There, variance reduction via preconditioning results in an order of magnitude speedup in hyperparameter optimization of exact GPs."
+abstract: "Gaussian process hyperparameter optimization requires linear solves with, and log-determinants of, large kernel matrices.
+Iterative numerical techniques are becoming popular to scale to larger datasets, relying on the conjugate gradient method (CG) for the linear solves and stochastic trace estimation for the log-determinant.
+This work introduces new algorithmic and theoretical insights for preconditioning these computations.
+While preconditioning is well understood in the context of CG, we demonstrate that it can also accelerate convergence and reduce variance of the estimates for the log-determinant and its derivative.
+We prove general probabilistic error bounds for the preconditioned computation of the log-determinant, log-marginal likelihood and its derivatives.
+Additionally, we derive specific rates for a range of kernel-preconditioner combinations, showing that up to exponential convergence can be achieved.
+Our theoretical results enable provably efficient optimization of kernel hyperparameters, which we validate empirically on large-scale benchmark problems.
+There our approach accelerates training by up to an order of magnitude."

 # Summary.
 An optional shortened abstract.
 summary: ""